-Memorial Sloan-Kettering offers the services of a multidisciplinary geriatric team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Pain and Palliative Care Service and the Integrative Medicine Service.
-The programs and care the team provides focus on the needs of elderly cancer patients.
+Memorial Sloan-Kettering’s multidisciplinary geriatric team includes physicians, clinical nurse specialists, social workers, nutrition experts, and psychiatrists, as well as members of the Palliative Medicine Service and the Integrative Medicine Service.
+The team provides a number of programs focusing on the needs of elderly cancer patients.

-For more information about our services for older patients as well as for their family and friends, visit the Help for Older Patients section of our Web site.
+Find more information about our services for older patients as well as for families and friends.